Colonial Parkway murders: Cassandra Hailey and Keith Call

 On April 10, 1988, Christopher Newport College students Cassandra Lee Hailey (18) and Richard Keith Call (20) were reported missing.
-Call, who was on a two-week break from his regular girlfriend, asked out Hailey, a business classmate, to see a movie on Saturday night and then go to a party.
-Call's brother purchased beer for him.
-Call picked up Hailey at her family's residence in Grafton for their first date.
-The couple traveled in Call's red 1982 Toyota Celica.
-The pair attended a college party in the University Square area, where they were seen socializing separately.
+Call, who was on a two-week break from his regular girlfriend, asked out Hailey, a classmate, to see a movie on Saturday night and then attend a party.
+Call picked up Hailey at her family's residence in Grafton in his red 1982 Toyota Celica.
+The pair attended a party in the University Square area, where they were seen socializing separately.
 They were last seen leaving the party sometime between 11:30 p.m. and 2:25 a.m.